in

 Glass Vase

-Clear glass vases are great for fresh-cut flowers.
-There’s an added design element with the stems being visible at the bottom.
-This is one of the best types of vases to DIY so if you like experimenting, these glass vases would be the best way to go.
+Clear ones are great for fresh-cut flowers.
+There’s an added design element with the stems visible at the bottom.
+This is one of the best types of vases to DIY so if you like experimenting, these would be the best way to go.

 Milk Glass Vase: Milk glass vases are repurposed from old milk bottles.
 They usually have long necks and a wide mouth brim.
-With this type of setup, you allow not just your blooms but a portion of their stems to shine as well.
-A milk glass vase works with rustic décor or something a bit more feminine and delicate.
+With this type of setup, you allow not just your blooms but a portion of their stems to shine.
+A milk glass design works with rustic décor or something more feminine and delicate.

-It has a delicate style to it that can make it complementary with relatively any time of décor theme that you can think about.
+It has a delicate style that can make it complementary to any type of décor theme that you can think about.
 If you want to create an artistic tablescape plan, a milk glass vale can be a really interesting addition.
 If you want to create a vintage moment, you can even try arranging them in a metal carrier, similar to how you see milk bottles delivered back then.

-Hand Blown Glass Vase: One of the fancier versions of vases would have to be hand-blown glass vases.
-Every single element in this type of vase has been handcrafted and is charming.
+Hand Blown Glass Vase: One of the fancier versions would have to be hand blown glass vases.
+Every element in this type has been handcrafted and charming.

-Hand-blown glass is of course very expensive.
-But despite the high costs that typically come along with it, a lot of people would argue that they are worth the high price tag.
+Hand-blown glass is, of course, very expensive.
+But despite the high costs that typically come with it, many people would argue that they are worth the high price tag.

 Creating a hand-blown glass vase can be very time-consuming.
-Hand-blown glass vases are few and far in between and should you get your hands on them, be sure to make them the centerpieces on your kitchen island or dining table.
+These are few and far between, and should you get your hands on them, make them the centerpieces on your kitchen island or dining table.

-Mason Jar Vase: Very similar to bottles, jars or mason jar vases can be another type of container that can go through aesthetic upcycling.
-Although they may have lived a past life meant to contain pickles, and pretty much any other type of food item you can think of, when upcycled, they make for really attractive vases.
+Mason Jar Vase: Similar to bottles, jars or mason jar can be another type of container that can go through aesthetic upcycling.
+Although they may have lived a past life meant to contain pickles and pretty much any other food item you can think of, they make for really attractive decor pieces when upcycled.

-They can be made out of common glass but some variants can be made out of stoneware, or even stainless steel.
-At the end of the day, it isn’t just mason jars that you’re limited to.
-Any type of jar can be transformed into a beautiful vase if you so will it.
+They can be made from common glass, but some variants can be made of stoneware or even stainless steel.
+It isn’t just mason jars that you’re limited to.
+Any jar can be transformed into a beautiful vase if you so will it.

 Crystal Vase

-When filled with water and blooms and then placed in an area with an interesting light source, your crystal vase can easily be the centerpiece for any tablescape.
+When filled with water and blooms and then placed in an area with an interesting light source, your crystal vessel can easily be the centerpiece for any tablescape.

 Ceramic Vase

-If you happen to be in the market for ceramic vases that are artisanal and made by hand, ceramic vases come in all sorts of shapes, colors, glazes, and just options in general.
+If you happen to be in the market for artisanal and made by hand, ceramic vases come in all sorts of shapes, colors, glazes, and options in general.

-One downside to ceramic vases though is that they aren’t watertight.
-This means that you might need some type of waterproofing such as a plastic liner to keep the water effectively inside for the fresh flowers that you’re storing in the vase.
+One downside to ceramic products, though, is that they aren’t watertight.
+This means you might need waterproofing, such as a plastic liner, to keep the water inside for the fresh flowers you’re storing in the vase.

 Wooden Vase

-Some wood vases can be painted or stained but raw wood can also look great on its own.
-Wood vases need to be waterline so try to keep that in mind as well.
+Some can be painted or stained, but raw wood looks great.
+They need to be waterline, so try to keep that in mind.

 Terracotta Vase

 Terracotta vases have a classic orange color that beautifully pairs up with your plant pieces, fresh cut, or lives.
-Although a majority of terracotta pieces are orange in general, some do come in other colors such as black and white.
+Although most terracotta pieces are generally orange, some come in other colors, such as black and white.

-Since terracotta is a type of earthenware, it doesn’t hold water well as it’s porous so it’s used more as a pot with soil and live plants instead of a vase.
+Since terracotta is a type of earthenware, it doesn’t hold water well as it’s porous, so it’s used more as a pot with soil and container for live plants.

 Plastic Vase